plangdon/Alexa-Training/labs/lab3/README.md

 ##Publishing Information:##
 Example Phrases
- - Alexa, open "Your Skill Name", tell me something
+ - Alexa, start "Your skill name"
- - Give me a fact
+ - Alexa ask air quality report what is the air quality in zero six one zero nine
- - Tell me a fact
+ - Alexa ask air quality report  for Hartford, Connecticut